SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

 Scenario: ComputeNode instance crashes when merging intermediate (sorted files)
 Scenario: ComputeNode instance crashes when sorting intermediate files.
+Scenario: Forced exit of a compute node when merging and sorting files.

 Description: ComputeNodes can fail when performing jobs that require intensive computation.